Skip to content

 kubectl apply -f releases/podinfo2-ctx.yaml

-Check that the new Release reaches the READY state:
+Check that the new Release is READY:

 kubectl get releases podinfo2